ZayLinux26/aks-pim-jit-access/README.md

 ## Conclusion

-Standing privileged access is one of the easiest things to hand out and one of the hardest to walk back.
-This project shows a working alternative: privileged access to a Kubernetes cluster that has to be requested, approved, justified, and given up again, with the whole thing logged.
-It is the kind of control that shrinks the attack surface without slowing engineers down, and it maps directly to what auditors and security teams ask for.
+Standing privileged access is easy to hand out and hard to walk back.
+This lab shows the alternative in a working state: admin access to a Kubernetes cluster that has to be requested, approved, justified, and given up again, with the whole thing logged and monitored.
+It shrinks the attack surface without getting in the engineer's way, and it answers the exact questions an auditor and a security team bring to a privileged-access review.

 Thank you.